Latest News & Events

 The Great Laxey Mine Railway is owned by the Laxey and Lonan Heritage Trust, a registered Manx Charity, which was formed in 1997 to promote the rich industrial and natural histories of Laxey Village and Lonan Parish.
 The railway is operated and maintained entirely by volunteers from the Laxey and Lonan Heritage Trust.

 Website written by Andrew Scarffe.
-Thanks to Andrew Scarffe, Sue Jones, Peter Geddes and Russell Wear for the use of photographs on the website.
+Thanks to Andrew Scarffe, Sue Jones, Peter Geddes, Joseph Rock and Russell Wear for the use of photographs on the website.